 Happy New Year everyone!
 Sorry for the long-overdue post, this year has started out very busy.
 Access-wise, the past few weeks have seen incredible level boarding progress mostly outside of London, with new level boarding trains for Greater Anglia and Merseyrail as well as tramway expansions for Birmingham and Manchester.
 Unfortunately, London’s own latest level… Continue reading Extensions, Delays, and Introductions

 After an amazing holiday in Valencia, Spain earlier this month, I have come back to find many developments involving the future of the Underground’s most problematic lines.
 From controversial design choices to tube extensions and wide-scale redevelopments, we are starting to see the next challenges that TfL will seek to address folowing the eventually completion… Continue reading Derogations, Consultations, and Exciting Holiday Destinations

 With the end of summer, we start autumn with a bunch of small updates both in and out of London.
 These include surprise level boarding rolling stock coming soon to the Isle of Wight, new light rail lines moving forward, and continuous progress of step-free access.
 Isle of Wight Level Boarding Yesterday, it was announced… Continue reading Summer’s Over!

 These past few weeks have brought bits of exciting news for accessible transport in the UK!
-The most impactful of … More Exciting Things are Coming!
+The most impactful of these is the earth-shattering launch of the new Stadler Rail trains.
+Although limited to rural Norfolk for the time being, these will become an invaluable standard for future rail accessibility.
+Moving back to London, the… Continue reading Exciting Things are Coming!